stonemjs/docs/src/docs/architecture/blueprint.md

 If you define your own configuration structure, document it clearly for future contributors.
 This ensures consistent usage and easier onboarding.

-Following these practices ensures your blueprint remains structured, predictable, and introspectable — keeping your Stone.js system aligned with the Continuum Architecture.
+Following these practices ensures your blueprint remains structured, predictable, and introspectable, keeping your Stone.js system aligned with the Continuum Architecture.

 ## Summary

 The Blueprint is the foundation of your Stone.js system.
-It defines all configurations, registered modules, middleware, lifecycle hooks, and services — built once during setup, then accessed across all dimensions.
+It defines all configurations, registered modules, middleware, lifecycle hooks, and services, built once during setup, then accessed across all dimensions.

 You can populate the Blueprint in three primary ways: